Progress Report: Diversity, Equity and Inclusion

 Shouldn’t we, as a country, stop for a moment, pat ourselves on the back, and appreciate just how far we have come?

 Wouldn’t most of us agree that is a vast improvement from the 1960s when many of us were growing up?
-However, law enforcement still has room for more diversity, equity and inclusion.
+Law enforcement still has room for more diversity, equity and inclusion.
 Just 17% of law enforcement is female and law enforcement employees lean heavily Republican.

 The right, historically argues that our schools don’t represent their values.
 Interestingly, across every category, preschool, elementary, high school and college, the percentage of teachers who are white has dropped since 1990, while Latino and Black teachers have increased as a percentage.
 We are now 69% white teachers, 13% Latino and 10% Black.